mananm2/FLAM/README.md

 `Centralized_learning.ipynb`: Demonstrates the learning prcedure and results for a CL model.

 `Comparisons.ipynb`: Reproduces the case study results from the paper using pre-trained models.

-`Fed_transfer_learning.ipynb`: Demonstrates the transfer learning scenario from the paper discussion.